Superjail!

-Superjail! is an American adult animated television series produced by Williams Street.
+Superjail! is an American adult animated television series created by Christy Karacas, Stephen Warbrick and Ben Gruber for Cartoon Network's late night programming block, Adult Swim.
 It follows the events that take place in an unusual prison.
-The pilot episode aired on television on May 13, 2007, and its first season began on September 28, 2008 on Cartoon Network's late night programming block, Adult Swim.
+The pilot episode aired on May 13, 2007, and its first season began on September 28, 2008.

 Superjail! is characterized by its psychedelic shifts in setting and plot and extreme graphic violence, which give the series a TV-MA-V rating (for graphic violence, including scenes of bloodshed, dismemberment, torture, and extreme cruelty).
-These elements are depicted through highly elaborate animated sequences, which have been described as "Baroque and complicated and hard to take in at a single viewing".
+These elements are depicted through highly elaborate animated sequences, which have been described as "baroque and complicated and hard to take in at a single viewing".

 Setting and premise

 The majority of Superjail! is set inside the eponymous prison, located in an alternate dimension identified as "5612".
-The prison is overseen by an individual known only as "The Warden", the amiable yet sadistic and mischievous head of Superjail with apparent shapeshifting powers who uses the prison (and prisoners) to satisfy his numerous whims.
+The prison is overseen by a Willy Wonka-esque individual known only as "The Warden", the amiable yet sadistic and mischievous head of Superjail with apparent shapeshifting powers who uses the prison (and prisoners) to satisfy his numerous whims.
 Externally, Superjail is built underneath a volcano which is itself located inside of a larger volcano.
-Internally, it seems to constitute its own reality, where the fabric of time and space is fluid and changes at the whim of the Warden.
+Internally, it seems to constitute its own reality where the fabric of time and space is fluid and changes at the whim of the Warden.
 It has been indicated that the prison itself has a degree of sentience and that the nature of the prison is fluid according to the perceptions of the individual.
 Superjail's inmate population is estimated by Jared, the Warden's primary assistant, to be in excess of 70,000, though the show's creators mention that the prison processes "billions of inmates".

 In the first season, each episode begins with a linear story revolving around an irresponsible scheme concocted by the Warden to satisfy some personal desire.
-The episode builds in both violence and surrealism into a climactic psychedelic blood bath during which dozens of inmates are brutally and gruesomely murdered either by one another or an external force.
-Some episode plots have no resolutions at all, with the story simply stopping when events have reached their most chaotic.
+The episode builds in both violence and surrealism into a climactic psychedelic bloodbath during which dozens of inmates are brutally and gruesomely murdered either by one another or an external force.
+Some episode plots have no resolutions at all, with the story simply stopping when events have reached their most chaotic point.
 Regardless, the status quo is always restored by the next episode, unless the episode is a multi-part one.

 Beginning with the second season, the creators modified the format of the series to focus more on character development and story, as imagined by a revised writing staff.
 The second-season premiere "Best Friends Forever" demonstrated an immediate break from the first season's template, focusing the episode on Jailbot and Jacknife as opposed to the Warden, setting half of the episode outside of the prison and lacking an extended murder sequence in the climax.

-The third season of the show attempted to meld the formats of the first two seasons, continuing a focus on character development and ongoing storylines while reviving the technique of ending each episode with a complex murder sequence.
+The third and fourth seasons of the show attempted to meld the formats of the first two seasons, continuing a focus on character development and ongoing storylines while reviving the technique of ending each episode with a complex murder sequence.